silicakes/scrollio/README.md

 It aims to solve one thing, and one thing only:

-creating a jank-free smooth scroll which can be controlled by either one of the provided easing functions,

-or by user-provided a custom one.
+creating a jank-free smooth scroll which can be controlled by either one of the provided easing functions, or by user-provided a custom one.

+## Why is it headless?
+Scrollio exposes its entire internal API in order for you to use in your own solution.
+It comes with a usable [example](src/scrollTo.ts) function in order to provide a possible solution, yet the use of it is not mandatory.

 ## Getting Started